Phil Judd: Split Enz

-In 1972, Judd and Tim Finn founded the arty folk band Split Enz.
-In its early days the band was known for its eccentric behaviour, wacky clothes, makeup and crazy hairstyles.
-In the early days the band members all adopted their middle names, with the exception of Phil Judd, the only member from that era to use his first name.
+In 1972, Judd and Tim Finn founded the band Split Enz.
+Initially a folk band, they slowly moved towards a progressive/art rock style.
+In their early years, the band was known for its eccentric behaviour, wacky clothes, makeup and crazy hairstyles.
+During the initial stages, all the band members adopted their middle names, with the exception of Phil Judd, the only member from that era to use his first name.

-While the other members of the Enz had hairstyles that were out of the ordinary, Judd chose to shave his head after the release of the first album Mental Notes.
+While the other members of the group had hairstyles that were out of the ordinary, Judd chose to shave his head after the release of the first album Mental Notes.
 After the second album Second Thoughts was released, tension arose between Judd and Tim Finn.
-Judd left the band in 1977 shortly after the release of the single Another Great Divide, to be replaced by Finn's younger brother Neil Finn.
+Judd left the band shortly after the release of the non-album single "Another Great Divide" in early 1977, to be replaced by Finn's younger brother Neil Finn.

-After leaving the Enz, Judd wrote songs and recorded demos until later that year he was approached by Tim Finn to rejoin the band.
-The Enz toured in 1978 with two lead guitarists in Judd and Neil Finn, who got along rather well.
-During this time the band played some new songs by Judd that won favour with the audience, including a self-confessed favourite of keyboardist Eddie Rayner, "Play It Strange".
+After leaving Split Enz, Judd spent the rest of 1977 writing songs and recording demos.
+At the beginning of 1978, he was approached by Tim Finn to rejoin the band.
+Split Enz toured in 1978 with two lead guitarists in Judd and Neil Finn, who got along well.
+During this time the band played some new songs by Judd that won favour with the audience, including "Play It Strange", which keyboardist Eddie Rayner later named as a song he particularly liked, and regretted that Split Enz never recorded it.

 Later that year, Judd once again left the group.
-It was after this time that Split Enz went on to their greatest international success.
+It was after this time that Split Enz moved towards a more mainstream pop/new wave style, which led to their greatest international success.